whage/thesis/thesis.md

 Some languages like Go, allow multiple values to be returned from functions where one value indicates the error (if any) and the other value holds the result of the computation (if all went fine).
-However, without sum types and explicit pattern matching enforced by the type checker, these error values are easy to ignore.
+However, without sum types and explicit pattern matching enforced by the type checker, these error values are easy to ignore and forget about handling the potential errors.
+Also, when a Go function returns for example a (string, error) pair to signal that it may fail, nothing stops the programmer from setting both values which is a logic error but can not be discovered by the compiler.

-A more elegant and bulletproof way would be to use sum types as return values (sometimes called "Monadic error handling"):
+A more elegant and bulletproof way of error handling is to use sum types as return values (sometimes called "Monadic error handling"):

 ```rust
 enum Result<T, E> {